dave-tucker/ebpf-proxy-rs/README.md

 curl http://169.254.1.1:80
 ```

+> NOTE: You may need to pass --cgroup-path /sys/fs/cgroup/unified depending on your cgroup setup
 ## License

 This project is distributed under the terms of either the [MIT license] or the [Apache License] (version